insidiousthedev/insidiousthedev/README.md

 # About Me

 Hello, I am Nightmare.
 I won't tell my real name cuz no need for it lol.
 I am a 14 y/o student (8th grade).
 I am a passionate app/game developer who uses Python, JavaScript, and TypeScript mostly.
-I am decent at App and Game development, and meh at Website and development.
+I am decent at App and Game development, and meh at Website development.
 I am planning to make a website and start blogging to make money xD.

 # Socials
 Here's my socials: